mixelpixel/Lambda-University/BrownBag/readme.md

      - observation
      - hypothesis, and
      - peer review
+  4. A computer is just something which computes (see _Turing Completeness_) or something which is limited to making syntactical manipulations, without any seamntics.
-  4. SO, if you have repsect for obtaining knowledge with computational observation, hypothesis and peer review, then you are doing computer science and may even be meaningfully referred to as _a computer scientist_ (degrees and PhD's regardless!)
+  5. SO, if you have repsect for obtaining knowledge with computational observation, hypothesis and peer review, then you are doing computer science and may even be meaningfully referred to as _a computer scientist_ (degrees and PhD's regardless!)

 ### Useful tools for analysis
-  1. Backus-Naur form and Extended BNF
+  1. Backus-Naur form
-    - context-free grammar
+    - A way of analyzing sentences or algorithms into a context-free grammar.
     - but basically like what we do in programming when we think of how an expression will get reduced to true or false, or, how a variable is used in a way that it gets evaluated into a value.
     - Mostly it's just a way of abstracting the logical form of a sentence or an expression into the parts which can be built upon, or, reducing grammar from the actual arguments used into the types of parameters so that similar senteces or alogrithms may be implemented.
-    - another example is how I broke down the translation of philosophy into "respect for obtaining knowledge"
+    - another example is how I broke down the translation of philosophy into "respect for obtaining knowledge" to avoid the ambiguous uses of the term philosophy.
   2. Truth Tables & logical form devoid of semantic context (i.e. just syntax)
     - operands (the terms of an expression) and operators, e.g. (p or q where p and q are the operands and "or" the operator).
     - It may be true or false the "Brad and Angelina are divorced" or "p".